Equal Employment Opportunity Act of 1972: Background

 The passage of the Civil Rights Act of 1964 was done with what would turn out to be a flaw in its Title VII.
 This specific Title was meant to protect against discrimination in the workplace.
 Unfortunately, it originally failed to fully do so.
 The agency with which was tasked to address these matters was the Equal Employment Opportunity Commission (EEOC).
 The problem that occurred was that the EEOC had little power to enforce the laws it was created to protect.
 This is where the Equal Employment Opportunity Act of 1972 comes into play, providing further protections to employees, more fairness in the enforcement, and importantly giving the EEOC the right to sue employers for Title VII infringements.
 Thus, making this act a landmark amendment to Title VII of the Civil Rights act of 1964.

-Legislative History
+Legislative history

 The Equal Employment Opportunity Act of 1972 was originally introduced in Congress by cosponsors Senator Harrison Williams (D-NJ) and Representative Augustus Hawkins (D-CA).
 The purpose of the bill was to strengthen and amend Title VII of the Civil Rights Act of 1964.
 The bill would eventually come to pass the Senate on November 5th, 1971, and the House on February 8th, 1972.
 Ultimately, it was signed into law on March 24th, 1972.
-There were numerous debates during the bill's time in Congress regarding which employees the expansion would cover, what enforcement mechanism the Equal Employment Opportunity Commision (EEOC) would be granted, and whether or not to concentrate power in the EEOC in the first place.
+There were numerous debates during the bill's time in Congress regarding which employees the expansion would cover, what enforcement mechanism the Equal Employment Opportunity Commission (EEOC) would be granted, and whether or not to concentrate power in the EEOC in the first place.